-Velma and her father developed a sexual relationship through her adolescent years, which she was eager to escape from.
+Velma was sexually abused by her father throughout her adolescent years, making her eager to escape from his home.
 At seventeen she married a high school boyfriend, Thomas Burke, and gave birth to two children.

 She began working at a textile plant, but shortly after starting she left because of medical issues.
 She needed an emergency hysterectomy, which made her feel insecure in her womanhood.
 Her husband began to drink, so she felt alone.
 She began taking Librium and Valium, going to multiple doctors for prescriptions.